Don't Worry Darling: UK release date of Harry Styles new movie, cast, runtime and trailer

 The film has a runtime of 142 minutes exactly – so expect something epic!

-At present, the BBFC has given Don’t Worry Darling a 12A age rating.
+The BBFC has given Don’t Worry Darling a 15 for strong threat, violence, domestic abuse, language, sex, suicide.